What to expect during your visit

 - Please book one ticket per person, except for children aged 5 or under who do not need a ticket.

-- You'll need to choose a time to begin your tour of the house, this is also your arrival time, though we recommend arriving 10 minutes early to book in.
+- You'll need to choose a time to begin your exploration of the house, this is also your arrival time, though we recommend arriving 10 minutes early to book in.

 - Tickets are for your use only and not for resale.